dhis2/dhis2-docs/src/user/using-the-maps-app.md

       - Point radius

-        Sets the base radius when point type elements, such as facilities, are presented on the boundary layer.
+        Sets the base radius when point type elements, such as facilities, are presented on the org unit layer.

 3. Click **ADD LAYER**.

-### Modify a boundary layer
+### Modify an org unit layer

-1. In the layer panel, click the edit (pencil) icon on the boundary layer card.
+1. In the layer panel, click the edit (pencil) icon on the org unit layer card.

 2. Modify the setting on the ORGANISATION UNITS and STYLE tabs as